-Andrew is pleased to announce he is entering his fifth year as director of Charles Towne Percussion.
+Andrew is pleased to announce he is entering his 6th year as director of Charles Towne Percussion.
 As a lifetime member of the marching arts community, and a native of North Carolina, Andrew has served many roles in various organizations throughout the years.
 His membership included an impressive 6 seasons of drum corps that consisted of the 2006 Carolina Gold Drum and Bugle Corps(DCA), 2007, 2008, & 2010 Carolina Crown Drum and Bugle Corps, and the 2011-2012 Cavaliers Drum and Bugle Corps.
 While at The Cavaliers he received a bronze medal in the 2011 DCI finals, and was a recipient of the Yamaha Brass member award in 2012.
 He has also served as a visual technician for Carolina Gold, Paradigm Percussion, and visual caption head for Coastal Surge Drum and Bugle Corps.
 He has worked as a visual coordinator and drill writer for many high schools in West Virginia, North Carolina, and South Carolina.
 Andrew studied music education at West Virginia University, and the University of North Carolina at Wilmington.
 Currently he serves on the visual team with the 14 time 5A state champion Wando high school band in Mount Pleasant, SC Andrew currently works at Audio Technica as the quality control lead for the southeast distribution center in Moncks Corner, SC.